boostorg/redis/README.md

 ## Tutorial

-All you have to do is to define an `enum` that defines the events you want to handle, if any, and a receiver.
-For example
+All you have to do is to define a receiver class as shown in the example below

 ```cpp
    void f(request& req)